daniwechsler/boolean_circuit_model/README.md

 C++ source code of the Boolean circuit model used in:

 Wechsler, D., and J. Bascompte.
-2021.
-Cheating in mutualisms promotes diversity and complexity. <br /> *The American Naturalist*, in press.
+2022.
+Cheating in mutualisms promotes diversity and complexity. <br /> *The American Naturalist* 199.

+ Volume 199, Issue 3

 <br />
 Some of the parameters in the program code are not documented in the manuscript.
 For the simulation experiments done in the manuscript the default values of these parameters were used.